syncfusion-content/blazor-docs/blazor/diagram/interaction.md

 Selector provides a visual representation of selected elements.
 It behaves like a container and allows to update the size, position, and rotation angle of the selected elements through interaction and by using program.
 Single or multiple elements can be selected at a time.

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/interaction)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 ## Single selection